 Senator Patricia Jehlen was first elected to the Massachusetts Senate in 2005.
 She represents the Second Middlesex district, which includes Medford, Somerville, and parts of Winchester and Cambridge.
 She is Assistant Vice Chair of the Senate Committee on Ways and Means, Senate Chair of the Committee on Elder Affairs and Vice-Chair of the Committee on Education.
-She is Co-chair of the LGBT Aging Commission, the Commission on Elder Economic Security, and the MBTA Caucus, and chair of the Mystic River Caucus.
+She is Co-chair of the LGBT Aging Commission and the Commission on Elder Economic Security.
+She is cochair of the MBTA Caucus, and chair of the Mystic River Caucus.
 She also serves on the Committees on Housing and the Judiciary.